Henry Ferrers, 2nd Baron Ferrers of Groby: Career

 Henry Ferrers was active in royal service from early on.
 By 1325, he was with the Prince of Wales, Edward of Windsor in France, having accompanied Henry Beaumont in his retinue.
 Events in England were however coming to a head at this time.
 In 1327, King Edward II was overthrown and forced to abdicate by his wife, Queen Isabella and her lover Roger Mortimer, but by the end of the decade their regime had become equally unpopular, and there was increasing baronial opposition to their rule.
 From at least 1329 then, Henry Ferrers was also in the service of Henry, Earl of Lancaster, a leader of that opposition, and Ferrers provided military assistance at Bedford with him in January that year in the earl's chevauchée against Isabella and Mortimer.
 As a result, his lands were confiscated by their regime, but were released back to him in February, and Ferrers was allowed to avoid payment of a £5,000 fine that had been levied on him.
 Ferrers was partly responsible for the capture and eventual hanging at Tyburn of the Queen's lover, Roger Mortimer, and for this, he later received a pardon for any offences committed in the course of this episode.

 Soon after, Ferrers was appointed to the earl's council, for which he received an annuity of £100.
 Ferrers was also due to take part in the aborted Irish campaign of 1332 (with "as great a force as he could muster"), but he did fight as one of the 'Disinherited' with Edward Balliol against Scotland later the same year.
 He was appointed Keeper of the Channel Islands in 1333, and two years later he received the Constableship of Berwick-on-Tweed, prior to a return to military service in Scotland in 1336.
 He was also intermittently Justice of Chester between 1336 and 1342.

 As both royal councillor and King's Chamberlain, Ferrers played an important role in Edward III's military campaigns of the 1330s.
 Not only did he play an active role in the actual fighting, but he was responsible for negotiating alliances (such as that with the Count of Flanders) and loans for the King.
-In the case of the latter he was often the Ing's personal guarantor.
+In the case of the latter he was often the King's personal guarantor.
 In return, Ferrers was granted various profitable concessions from the wine trade and the right to hold weekly markets and fairs in Groby, Woodham, and Stebbing.
 In 1337, he received a royal grant of manors in Buckinghamshire, Derbyshire, and Essex., which together provided an annual income of £160.
 He was also promised 460 marks per annum by Edward III in view of Ferrers' almost constant service at this time; in 1431 he once again travelled abroad for the King, this time to Brittany.